 Peak fall foliage usually arrives in Colorado between mid-September and mid-October, but this can vary from season to season, as it is dependent on the temperatures.
 It is well worth the effort to see colors in colorful Colorado, however.
 This western state is home to the largest number of aspen trees in the United States.
 If you want to give your eyes a treat they will never forget, witness the blinding streaks of gold in the Colorado mountains, when the aspen trees turn to a brilliant amber.

-Within a two-hour drive from Denver, the state has five different climate zones.
+You can experience up to five different climate zones within a 2 hour drive from Denver.
 This means that Denver and its surrounding areas have one of the most extended periods of autumn colors of any city in the United States.

 Rocky Mountain National Park

 The most popular hiking destination in Colorado, Rocky Mountain National Park, is located about 75 mi (120 km) northwest of Denver.
 During the third and fourth weeks of September, park views are completely transformed with golden tones.
 The ultimate scenic fall drive in the park is Bear Lake Road, which links Upper Beaver Meadows and Bear Lake.
 This 23-mi (36-km) road offers spectacular views as well as access to many hiking routes, campgrounds, picnic areas, and the Moraine Park Discovery Center.
 The area's most popular fall hiking trails include Alberta Falls, Bear Lake, and Wild Basin trail.

 Where to stay You can camp for the night in Glacier Basin Campground or Sprague Lake Camp.
 Lodging is also available at Rocky Mountain Resort.